halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/ssl_settings.md

 ##### **Invalid Client Certificate Action**

 This option allows users to specify the action to be performed when client certificate verification fails.
-User can select any of the actions mentioned below;
+User can select any of the actions mentioned below:

 1. No Action : It means for invalid Client certificate, there will be no action taken
 2. Redirect : It means for an invalid client certificate, there w